top of page

 Performance Expansion vs. Performance Compression

 When people think about assistive technology (AT), they typically think about the benefit it provides.
 It has been well established that AT provides tremendous benefits to increase the performance of the people who use it.
-What is less considered is how AT can also hinder some people's performance.
+What is less considered is how certain AT devices can also hinder some people's performance.

 The use of AT always comes with benefits and disadvantages.
 The tradeoff of these benefits/disadvantages depends on the individual factors of the person involved.
 Ideally, the AT will provide more advantages than disadvantages, but this situation is not always the case.